cmapua/cmapua.github.io/_projects/(1) BARHEIM.md

 # Contributions
 - Responsible for initial prototype, core architecture, gameplay, unit testing, UI, tools, and audio integration.
-- Worked on Steamworks and Epic Online Services integration, Steam Deck verification, CI/CD and build automation.
+- Worked on Steamworks and Epic Online Services integration, CI/CD and build automation.
 - Worked with the narrative team on Articy integration, dialogue system, and narrative tools.
 - Explored and integrated I2 Localization to lay the groundwork for future multi-language support.